About Kaikana

 Musician, cellist… and teacher by accident.

-I play the cello, and honestly, my dream was always to live off it—whether in the Vienna Philharmonic or rocking out at festivals with a metal band.
+I play the cello, and honestly, my dream was always to live off it—whether in the Vienna Philharmonic or rocking out at festivals with a band.
 I never imagined myself in a classroom.
-In fact, the idea of teaching terrified me (I still remember the look of despair on my high school music teacher’s face, dealing with us—a total pack of wild monkeys!).
+In fact, the idea of teaching terrified me (I still remember the look of despair on my high school music teacher’s face, dealing with us—a wild bunch of hyperactive monkeys!).

-That first year?
-A rollercoaster.
-I had just turned 24, and handling a class felt like trying to tame a hurricane.
-I felt more out of place than an onion in a fruit salad.
+My first year was pure glorious chaos.
+I had just turned 24, and every class felt like riding a rollercoaster with no seatbelt.
+I was more lost than an onion in a dessert.
 But over time, I found my footing—adjusting my expectations and figuring out how to motivate my students while keeping the chaos under control.

 It was weeks of late nights, writing and composing while my girlfriend gave me that look—”Really?
 Another night without Netflix?”
 But it was so worth it.
 The kids’ energy, from picking roles to every single rehearsal, was absolute magic.

 The premiere was equal parts chaos and joy.
 I barely knew how to handle sound systems or stage lighting, and I was pretty much on my own organizing the whole thing.
 Luckily, the kids stepped up, taking on roles like tech crew, set decorators, and more.
-Sure, some things went wrong, but the experience was unforgettable.
+There were mistakes, of course… but what a show we pulled off!
 At the end of the year, they gave me a letter signed by almost everyone in the class, thanking me for everything they’d experienced.
 That’s when I fell in love with teaching.

 Years later, after many musicals and plenty of trial and error, I decided to take this passion even further.
 Together with my siblings—also musicians—I founded Kaikana (a spin on the word “siblings” in Hawaiian).
-With an amazing team of writers, educators, producers, choreographers, and more, we created our first musical: Askronauts.
+With an amazing team of creative people, we created our first musical: Askronauts.
 And this is just the beginning.

 Want to know more about Kaikana?